vinaybiramane/2nd-Brain/README.md

 ## Contributing

-Contributions to CogniVault are welcome!
+Contributions to CogniCache are welcome!